Ask a doctor about a prescription for PLAVIX 75 mg FILM-COATED TABLETS

 clopidogrel

-Plavix contains clopidogrel and belongs to a group of medications called antiplatelet agents.
-Platelets are very small cells found in the blood, and they aggregate when the blood clots.
-Antiplatelet agents, by preventing this aggregation, reduce the likelihood of blood clots (a process known as thrombosis) forming.
+Plavix contains clopidogrel and belongs to a group of medicines called antiplatelet agents.
+Platelets are very small cells in the blood that help it to clot.
+Antiplatelet agents prevent platelet clumping, reducing the risk of blood clots (a process called thrombosis).

-Plavix is administered to adults to prevent blood clots (thrombi) from forming in hardened blood vessels (arteries), a process known as atherothrombosis, which can cause atherothrombotic effects (such as cerebral infarction, myocardial infarction, or death).
+Plavix is given to adults to prevent blood clots (thrombi) from forming in hardened blood vessels (arteries), a process known as atherothrombosis, which can lead to atherothrombotic events (such as stroke, heart attack, or death).

-You have been prescribed Plavix to help prevent blood clots from forming and reduce the risk of these severe events because:
+You have been prescribed Plavix to help prevent blood clots and reduce the risk of these serious events because:

-If you think this may affect you, or if you have any doubts, consult your doctor before taking Plavix.
+If you think any of these apply to you, or if you are in any doubt, consult your doctor before taking Plavix.

 Warnings and precautions

-Before starting treatment with Plavix, inform your doctor if you are in any of the following situations:
+Before starting treatment with Plavix, inform your doctor if you:

 During treatment with Plavix: